Gilbert and Sullivan make up one of the best known composer and lyricist pairings in operatic history

 Highlighting the childish joy of the schoolgirls and their curiousity, they go on to sing about Yum-Yum’s betrothal to Ko-Ko, who’d orchestrated their marriage for later in the day (‘From three little maids take one away/ two little maids remain and they/ won’t have to wait very long they say’).

-The short length of the song, along with its catchy melody and close harmonies have led to the song being featured/parodied on shows such as Frasier, The Simpsons, and The Animaniacs.
+The short length of the song, along with its catchy melody and close harmonies have led to it being one of the most featured/parodied of The Mikado songs on shows such as Frasier, The Simpsons, and The Animaniacs.